 - Do you need advice on foreign applications or eligibility?

-- Are you studying for California, Texas, or a U.S. state that utilizes the Uniform Bar Exam (including New York)?
+- Are you studying for California or a U.S. state that utilizes the Uniform Bar Exam (including New York and Texas)?

 After considering these questions, if you find yourself thinking you might require more time, flexibility and support, then the BARBRI Extended U.S. Bar Preparation might be right for you.
-Time, flexibility and ongoing support are exactly what the BARBRI Extended U.S. Bar Preparation offers.
+Time, flexibility and ongoing support are exactly what the BARBRI Extended U.S. Bar Prep course offers.